 Essential Layering for Bikepacking: The Six-pack Method

-When the mercury drops and temps fluctuate, a layering clothing strategy is the preferred minimalist method for bikepacking, bicycle touring, and packing light.
-In this guide, we dig into a six-piece plan that many of us use and agree on for both big trips and weekend outings alike.
-Plus, find mini-reviews of a few of our favorite garments that we’ve put to the test over the years in multiple layering categories…
+When the mercury drops and temps fluctuate, a layering clothing strategy is the preferred minimalist method for bikepacking and bicycle touring.
+In this guide, we dig into a six-piece plan that many of us use and agree on for big expeditions and weekend outings alike.
+Plus, find mini-reviews of a bunch of our favorite garments that we’ve put to the test over the years in multiple layering categories…

-When the chill of the shoulder season begins to set in, the high mountains beckon, or cycling trips involve multiple microclimates, we’re often faced with temperatures that range from well below freezing to hot, and everything in between.
+When the chill of the shoulder season begins to set in, the high mountains beckon, or cycling trips involve multiple microclimates, we’re often faced with temperatures that range from well below freezing to hot and everything in between.
 For varied conditions like these, a layered approach to clothing is usually the lightest, most compact, and preferred option for multi-day outdoor pursuits—bikepacking and touring included.
-Many of us here have established a system that we’re comfortable with, and as it happens, it’s one that most of our editors agree on, despite each of us having our own aesthetic.
+Many of us on the team have established a system that we’re comfortable with, and as it happens, it’s one that most of our editors agree on, despite each of us having our own aesthetic and style of bikepacking.

 The Six-pack Method

 In a nutshell, there are six pieces of apparel that can be packed as a near-complete kit in addition to “what you’re wearing” in normal temps: a pair of shorts, a merino T-shirt, socks, footwear, and gloves.
 Some folks may choose to bring a spare pair of undies or socks, while others might not.
 Then there’s the option to have warmers or additional foot and hand coverings.
 But the six core item layering pack list is laid out below.
 Note this can all fit into a standard seat pack or saddlebag.